ala53/mptanks2d/README.md

  Any dependencies (under `/3rd_Party` as well as the two song assets) is under its own license.
 Lidgren.Network is MIT, I believe.
 EmptyKeys is also MIT.
 MonoGame/MGCB is Ms-PL, etc. FXAA follows NVidia's license.
 The two songs are under Machinima's old "royalty free" license.

 #### TLDR License
- All the code is free to use.
+ All the code is free to use for pretty much...whatever you want (although, please don't build nuclear weaponry using my game engine - it would be much appreciated).
 Third party stuff is controlled by the third parties.
-Assets can't be used commercially and you need to attribute the original sources.